Detection of Anomalous Network Nodes via Hierarchical Prediction and Extreme Value Theory: Empirical Evaluation

 \subsection{Dataset}

-This research uses data from the LAN-Security monitoring project \citep{sun2020adaptive,ochiai2018lan}, a research collaboration led by Japan and involving 12 ASEAN and SAARC countries.
-Deployed in late 2018, the research project aimed to improve cyber-readiness and cyber-resilience among the partners.

-The dataset used in this paper was generated by deploying a monitoring device (see Figure \ref{fig:device} ) on a local-area network (LAN) of a laboratory network from January to December 2019 .
-This device joined the network with a given IP address and monitored both the traffic broadcast over the entire network as well as the packets directed at the monitoring device, by using the Linux tcpdump command.
-The captured broadcast traffic includes address resolution protocol (ARP) requests.
+The dataset used in the experiments is comprised of 10,309,621 ARP calls from 362 nodes, observed over approximately a year.
+It was obtained as part of a larger LAN-security monitoring project~\cite{Sun_2021}.
+The dataset was generated by deploying a monitoring device on a designated local area network.
+The device monitored both the traffic broadcast over the entire network as well as the packets directed at the monitoring device.
+The captured broadcast traffic includes ARP requests.
 An ARP request has source and target IP addresses for looking up the MAC address for forwarding IP packets.
-Each ARP request is identified with its sender's MAC address because the source IP address may change based on the assigning policy of the DHCP server of the network.
+Each ARP request is identified with the sender's MAC address as the source IP address may change based on the assigning policy of the DHCP server of the network.
+Fig.~\ref{fig:arpcalls} contains examples of variations in daily aggregated ARP call patterns, while Fig.~\ref{fig:residualsbynode} illustrates the considerable variations in the magnitude of the hourly residuals, resulting from fitting via the ETS model~\cite{fpp3}.

-Before malware in a host on the network discovers available open TCP/UDP ports for further intrusion into remote operating systems or retrieves information from file servers, it tries to find available hosts in the network, by sending IP packets one by one expecting responses from them.
-During this activity, many ARP requests with changing target IP fields are observed because the sender wishes to know the target MAC addresses.
-The target device responds to the ARP request and receives IP packets from the malware.
-If the device is vulnerable to the IP packets, it will be compromised.
+An attack vector originating from a compromised node can occur as follows.
+The node first aims to find available hosts in the network by broadcasting IP packets and expecting responses from the hosts, aiming for discovery of available open TCP/UDP ports for further intrusion and/or exfiltration of data from file servers.
+During this activity, many ARP requests with changing target IP fields are observed as the sender wants to know the target MAC addresses.

-When such an attack is carried out on any of the hosts in the network, the monitoring device also receives TCP/UDP-layer-contained IP packets from the sender along with the observed sequences of broadcast ARP requests.
-There is no legitimate reason for a host to send a TCP/UDP packet to the monitoring device.
-Therefore, we consider all nodes that access the monitoring device as anomalies, and treat the monitoring device as a source for ground truth labels.
-Here, we investigate whether we can identify the anomalous nodes using only ARP behaviour, using the TCP/UDP data of the monitoring device to validate our results.
+When such an attack is carried out on a host in the network, the monitoring device also receives IP packets at the TCP/UDP layer from the sender, along with the observed sequences of broadcast ARP requests.
+Under the assumption that there is no legitimate reason to send a TCP/UDP packet to the monitoring device, nodes accessing the monitoring device can be considered as anomalous.
+In this context, the monitoring device is treated as a source for ground truth labels, resulting in the dataset containing about 1\% anomalies.